skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/05_phases_of_an_agile_procurement.md

 - Specifics about how the government will evaluate the vendor's performance metrics (called a Quality Assurance Surveillance Plan)
 - Roles and responsibilities for enforcing those metrics
-- The vendor's planned response if metrics aren't met (called a Quality Control Plan) &mdash; for example, there could be financial impacts tied to some of the performance metrics
+- The vendor's planned response if metrics aren't met (called a Quality Control Plan) — for example, there could be financial impacts tied to some of the performance metrics

 Much of the QMP can be captured in a single table.
-The vendor will have to come up with most &mdash; if not all &mdash; of the performance metrics they're to be measured on.
+The vendor will have to come up with most — if not all — of the performance metrics they're to be measured on.

 For a Quality Management Plan template, refer to [Appendix C](../appendix-c-templates#quality-metric-plan-template).